 Standard Chartered Credit Card Balance Transfer

-Balance transfer comes quite handy when you have outstanding credit card debt in other financial institutions.
-It lets the Standard Chartered Bank pay the outstanding balance of your credit cards.
+Balance transfer comes in quite handy when you have outstanding credit card debt in other financial institutions.
+It lets Standard Chartered Bank pay the outstanding balance of your credit cards.
 Then you have to pay Standard Chartered at a lower interest rate.

 Standard Chartered Credit Card Cash Advance

-Cash Advance is a Standard Chartered Bank Credit Card feature that lets you get instant cash in ATM.
+Cash Advance is a Standard Chartered Bank Credit Card feature that lets you get instant cash in an ATM.
 You can withdraw cash from all Standard Chartered Bank branches as much as 30% of your credit limit.
 Sounds great?

 Standard Chartered Credit Card Fees and Charges

 You must assess the fees included as part of the Standard Chartered Credit Card Review.
 These are what you need to expect.

 Standard Chartered Credit Card Interest Rate

 Take note that there is no interest rate charged on your purchases if you pay your monthly bill on time.
 You can avoid the 1.99% monthly interest (using Priority Banking Visa Infinite Credit Cards) or 3.5%.